SofHldn/student-management-system/README.md

 * Gets all teachers in database, no parameter

 GET: /subjects
-* Gets all subjects in database, no parameter
+* Gets all subjects in database - with list of students taking the class & teacher, no parameter

 ## Problems
 I had some problems with creating the Joint-table for the Many-to-many relation between subjects and students.
+Discussed problems with Andreas and solved it together.